 National Academy of Sports Medicine (NASM) Certified Nutrition Coach Michelle Waranoski agrees, adding that not only is protein the primary macronutrient for helping to prevent loss of muscle and bone density, but it can also improve skin elasticity, help maintain a feeling of satiety and, as a bonus, it helps your food taste good!

-How much protein do you need to reap the benefits?
+to reap the benefits?
 Well, that depends on several factors, including your exercise habits, your goals, and, yes, your age.
 As women get older, especially throughout the menopause years, metabolism slows, which can cause your waistline to increase while your bone density and muscle mass start to decrease.
 Not a good combination!
 So, while the recommended daily allowance, according to Waranoski, is between .7 to 1 gram of protein per pound of body weight, there is wiggle room.
 Studies have shown that increasing protein to 1.5 grams per pound in adults ages 52-75 significantly increases the rate of building muscle mass.
 If you aren’t a macro tracker and you are still uncertain about whether or not you are getting enough protein in your diet, check in with yourself.

 “In general you can look at cues like fullness and satiety,” says Waranoski.
 “Or you can look for aesthetic clues like clear skin, bright eyes, and good muscular strength and definition.
 You will also feel and sleep better when you are consuming the appropriate amount of protein for your body.”